The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Conclusion

 Moreover, we provided an outlook of our model in the case of several atomic and overlapping contracts.
 For each additional atomic contract, new uncertainty occurs, and a further Brownian motion is thus needed within the futures price.
 The pricing procedure can be applied as before.
 Overlapping contracts are treated as derivatives of the underlying atomic swap contracts, which is justified by the cascading process (see Figure \ref{fig:cascading}).

 All examples are characterized by a volatility structure in the spirit of the Heston model.
 The affine model structure of the futures is inherited by the swaps, thereby leading us to follow the Heston methodology for option pricing.
-We investigated the option price for seasonal dependence on the trading day, the Samuelson effect, and delivery-dependent seasonality.
+We investigated the call option price for seasonal dependence on the trading day, the Samuelson effect, and delivery-dependent seasonality.
 Whenever the deterministic volatility part is independent of the trading time, the corresponding Riccati equations can be solved analytically.
 For the Samuelson effect, the deterministic part of the volatility is time-dependent, and we showed that a unique solution exists.
 Furthermore, we provided a numerical method to solve the Riccati equations.
+It might be very interesting to investigate the market price of risk for delivery periods empirically for the delivery dependent models presented in this work as well as for a combination of seasonal and term-structure effects.
+However, these considerations will be a question for future research.

 In conclusion, this paper treats each electricity swap as a proper contract on the market and suggests a pricing measure that is tailor-made for this particular contract, which includes acknowledging the existence of the delivery period.
 Our pricing framework allows for the evaluation of option prices in line with the Heston method.